‘Woman In Motion’ Nichelle Nichols Best Known As Star Trek’s Lt. Uhura Dies At 89 - NewsBreak

 In 1977 she formed Women in Motion and helped NASA expand its diversity by recruiting more than 8,000 people of color into the ranks.
 A documentary of a similar name, “Woman in Motion,” highlighting her work, is streaming on Paramount+ and Vudu.

-She not only helped diversify sci-fi, but she also lent her talents to NASA, helping to recruit future astronauts like Ronald McNair and Mae Jemison.
-Jemison, the first real-life Black woman astronaut, said that as a little girl seeing Nichols inspired her to want to enter the U.S. space program.
+She not only helped diversify sci-fi, but she also lent her talents to NASA, helping to recruit candidates like Ronald McNair.
+Another NASA phenom, Mae Jemison, the first Black woman astronaut, said that as a little girl seeing Nichols inspired her to want to enter the U.S. space program.

 Nichols was honored by NASA last December.
 As previously reported by NewsOne , NASA awarded her the Exceptional Public Achievement Medal.
 She received the agency’s Public Service Medal in 1984.